3a1b2c3/seeingSpace/README.md

 <small><i>Source: http://rgl.epfl.ch/publications/NimierDavidVicini2019Mitsuba2</i></small>

+ Inverse rendering and differentiable rendering have been a topic of research for some time.
+However, major breakthroughs have only been made in recent years due to improved hardware and advancements in deep learning.

  # Neural Rerendering

 Is a relative new technique that combines classical or other 3D representation and renderer with deep neural networks that rerender the classical render into a more complete and realistic views.
 In contrast to **Neural Image-based Rendering (N-IBR)**, neural rerendering does not use input views at runtime, and instead relies on the deep neural network to recover the missing details.